 To accurately diagnose cancer, your family doctor, general internist, or oncologist will perform a general physical exam, including a history of your symptoms, as well as other tests and procedures that may be necessary, depending on the type of cancer and its location in the body.
-These include:

 - Biopsy: A biopsy, or microexamination of tissue by a pathologist, determines whether or not cancer cells are present.
 A small amount of tissue is removed, usually by needle.